 Ms. Kane says: Let the kids help!
 I surprised them with red streamers and then one little guy was like but there are no hearts!!
 So instead of morning legos, I gave them each a piece of pink paper for them to cut out hearts to tape up

-Ms. Pena-Handley says: Over plan but don’t stress if you don’t get to everything.
+Ms. Pena-Handley says: Over plan but doesn’t stress if you don’t get to everything.
 The point of the day is for the kids to have fun.
-Before the treats I made all of the kids put their gram bags in their backpack so dismissal was a breeze.
+Before the treats I made all of the kids put their gram bags in their backpacks so dismissal was a breeze.

 Ms. Slade says: I do an old school kindergarten day.
 Yesterday we made patterned valentine hats, made our party bags, passed out valentines (reading right?), ate did candy heart math and science, then we played the day away!
 It was perfection. #embracethechaos

 Ms. Horn says: I keep my schedule as normal as possible.
 We didn’t do anything until the last hour of the day.